The State of Cybersecurity, with Cory Albrecht

 According to recent estimates, however, about half of New York State’s 15,000 manufacturers lack the general cybersecurity awareness, policies, procedures, technology and employee training programs they need.

 Over the past nine years, AIM has helped about 400 manufacturers in all 10 regions of the state to become NIST 800-171 compliant.
-AIIM has a Cybersecurity Maturity Model Certification (CMMC) registered practitioner on staff and can also connect you with third party resources—contractors, college and university professors, and others—in your region.
+AIM has a Cybersecurity Maturity Model Certification (CMMC) registered practitioner on staff and can also connect you with third party resources—contractors, college and university professors, and others—in your region.
 These experts have the knowledge, skills, experience and credentials to help you become cyber secure and compliant.

 Strengthening your company’s cybersecurity profile starts with awareness.
 AIM, in conjunction with our NYMEP partners, holds events and workshops in every region of the state, typically welcoming between 40 to 100 people at each.
 Attendees discover the robust cybersecurity resources available through NY MEP as well as the third-party contractors and educational institutions in their region.